How to Develop Policies and Procedures

 We’ve worked steadily on improving our procedures, using the process model (or the Deming Cycle) as the basis for improvement.
 The typical business process isn’t static, and your procedures shouldn’t be, either.
 The best companies are the best because they know “change is the only constant”.
 This article answers the question: how to develop policies and procedures?

-So, procedures that describe processes have to be written with change in mind.
+So, policies and procedures that describe processes have to be written with change in mind.
 That’s what we’ve done, and that’s what you need to do as you move forward, and start developing procedures.

 The first step of developing procedures is to ask yourself necessary questions such as: What’s the goal of this procedure?
 What’s the point of writing it?
 What problem are you trying to solve by implementing the procedure?

 Policy provides the “what”; the procedure provides the “how”.
 So, what policy do you want carried out in this procedure?